Below you’ll find all of our 2020 RV life updates from the road in one place.

 - We’re only going to say yes to invitations to hang out in small groups.
 Right now, we’re saying no to the large group events that usually call to us.
 (Such as weddings or tubing with a bunch of strangers.)

 - We wear the mask.
 Why not?
-We move around frequently and could be possibly picking up something and bringing it to the next place.
+We move around frequently and could possibly be picking up something and bringing it to the next place.

 - We don’t take part in activities that entail being indoors.
 We’ve now eaten inside one restaurant in May and one in June.
 It felt uncomfortable both times, instead of freeing.
 Outside is okay, though!